smattymatty/mathew-storm-site/writing_content/labyrinth-of-sisyphus/Chapter 1 - The Arrival.md

 It had been a long time since he'd breathed anything but the stale air of Tartarus.

 The tower stretched upward, reminding him of his eternal ascent, only this time much more cramped.
-The Guard Captain climbed ahead of him, armor clanking with each step, never once looking back to see if his prisoner followed.
-Why would he?
-Where could Sisyphus run that the gods couldn't find him again?
+The Guard Captain climbed ahead of him, armor clanking with each step.
+He checked over his shoulder twice, unnecessarily.
+Where could Sisyphus run that the gods couldn't find him?
 As they climbed past arrow slits that framed glimpses of the awakening palace below, Sisyphus understood that this was reassignment rather than rescue.

 "Here," the Guard Captain grunted.
 He stopped before a heavy wooden door, inserted a small key that scraped against the ancient metal, then pushed.

 The door creaked open, revealing the workshop.
 Mathematical instruments cluttered every surface, and architectural drawings covered the walls: blueprints for structures that seemed to shift when viewed directly.

 Sisyphus stepped inside.
 The floor beneath his feet thrummed subtly, easy to miss if you weren't used to feeling stone.
-A ryhtmic pulse: three beats, pause, two beats.
+A rhythmic pulse: three beats, pause, two beats.
 Like a heartbeat counting itself from deep below.

 When he turned his attention back to the workshop, movement caught his eye.
 In the chamber's center, a man worked hunched over the largest table.